felwal/felwal.github.io/content/projects/dh2400-toteometer.md

 tools: [arduino, cpp, processing]
 series: [dh2400]
 clusters: [totems]
-images: [toteometer-cover-2.png]
+images: [toteometer-cover.png]
 related: [/projects/dh2400-acorn-nocorn]
 weight: 1
 ---

 Design for the course DH2400 Physical interaction design.
-The assignment was to make "a working sensor that challenges the idea of a 'button' or that works in an unusual or unexpected way". _This text is an edited version of a hand-in for the course._
+The assignment was to make "a working sensor that challenges the idea of a 'button' or that works in an unusual or unexpected way".
+This text is a modified version of a hand-in for the course.

 ## Concept